Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Test of Proportions

 The Test of Proportions is a statistical test used to compare [[ibis.doh.nm.gov/resource/Glossary.html#R rates]] (such as a percentage or a death rate) between two independent populations (such as counties or two age groups).
 By "independent" we mean there is no overlap in the members of the two groups.
-For instance, this test would be too considered conservative to compare the same county at two different points in time. [more on the Test of Proportions...]
+For instance, this test would be too considered conservative to compare the same county at two different points in time. [visit the HELP page on the Test of Proportions...]

 Total Fertility Rate